Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * traits:
 	* **Planet-based:** This unit is placed on planets and cannot move on its own.
 	* **Cargo:** This unit may be picked up, carried, and landed by ships with adequate capacity.
-	* **Bombardment Prone:** Bombardment hits must be assigned in priority to units with this trait.
+	* **Bombardment Prone:** Bombardment hits must be assigned in priority to units with this trait, which may not sustain them using [Sustain Damage](#user-content-SustainDamage_unitAbility).

 #### Shock Troop <a name="ShockTroop"></a>
 <div>